u-blox/ubxlib_evk_applications/cellular_tracker/README.md

 ## Compiling the application
 Right click on the [CMakeLists.txt](CMakeLists.txt) file and selected Build All.

+## Debugging the application
+Use the [launch.json](../.vscode/launch.json) configurations to launch the application inside the VSCode debugger.
+Set the "args" for the command line parameters.

 ## Configuring the application
 Using the [config.h](config/config.h) file in the [config](config/) folder you will find the basic application configuration settings, like the level of debug.
 MAKE Sure you use #define `BUILD_TARGET_WINDOWS` for setting the build target platform